 Located on the eastern part of the Cheonggyecheon Stream, not frequently visited by tourists, is the little known but interesting Cheonggyecheon Museum.
-This museum was opened on September 26, 2005 to preserve the history of stream and commemorate the restoration of the waterway that was once the location of an elevated highway.
+This museum opened on September 26, 2005.
+The purpose of the museum is to preserve the history of the stream and commemorate the restoration of the waterway that was once the location of an elevated highway.

-Cheonggyecheon is a major stream that has flowed through this land long before Seoul became the capital city of the Joseon Dynasty.
-During this period, the stream was refurbished multiples times by the order of the king and used as a drainage system.
+Cheonggyecheon is a major stream that has flowed through this area long before Seoul became the capital city of the Joseon Dynasty.
+During this period, the stream was refurbished multiple times by the order of the king and used as a drainage system.
 Many bridges were also built during this period.

-During the Japanese colonization of Korea, the stream was unsuccessfully covered up.
+During the Japanese colonization of Korea (1910-1945), the stream was unsuccessfully covered up.
 After the Korean War (1950-1953), many poor people made their homes on the banks of the stream.

-The area became an eyesore for the city.
+Not surprisingly, the area surrounding the stream became an eyesore for the city.
 The government evicted the people who lived here, covered up the stream in concrete, and built an elevated highway.
 For thirty years, the history and memory of the stream that once flowed here was gone.

-The modern exterior facade of the building features a long, flowing glass structure that resembles water flowing down the stream.
+As you arrive at the museum, notice how the modern façade of the exterior of the building features a long, flowing glass structure that resembles water flowing down the stream.